tatanus/apt2/README.md

 - pip install ftputil
 - pip install msgpack-python

+## Current External Program/Script Dependencies
+To make full use of all of APT2's modules, the following external dependencies should be install on your system:

+convert, dirb, hydra, java, john, ldapsearch, msfconsole, nmap, nmblookup, phantomjs, responder, rpcclient, secretsdump.py, smbclient, snmpwalk, sslscan, xwd

 ## Configuration (Optional)
 APT2 uses the *default.cfg* file in the root directory.
 Edit this file to configure APT2 to run as you desire.